- Written by Dr.Mehmet Demircioglu

 Can medication change the crown decision?

-Yes, medication can change the crown decision in selected patients.
+Yes, medication can change the crown decision in specific cases.
 The crown often contains miniaturized hair that may still respond to medical treatment.
 If that hair can be stabilized or improved, the surgical plan may become smaller, safer, or better timed.

-This does not mean medication is a miracle.
+Medication is not a miracle.
 It does not rebuild every crown.
 It does not replace surgery in a bald smooth area.
 But when there is still weak native hair, it can be a serious part of the plan.

-In my practice, I often consider whether the crown should have a medical trial before donor grafts are committed.
-If the patient is young, the crown still has hair, and the donor is not unlimited, this discussion becomes very important.
+I often consider whether the crown should have a medical trial before donor grafts are committed.
+If the patient is young, the crown still has hair, and the donor is not unlimited, this discussion becomes central to the plan.

-I wrote about this logic in my article on medication before hair transplant, because surgery should not be used to ignore a biological process that is still active.
+This is the same logic behind discussing medication before hair transplant, because surgery should not be used to ignore a biological process that is still active.

 Medication can also help protect surrounding native hair after a transplant.
 If the transplanted hair survives but the native hair behind or around it continues to miniaturize, the cosmetic result can weaken over time.